Exhibit on view through June 2019

 “This exhibit is an opportunity to rectify the myths about our town, about our state, and even about New England at large,” says Westport Historical Society’s Executive Director, Ramin Ganeshram.
 “We believe that visitors to this exhibit will come away both enlightened and eager to learn more”.

-Exhibit design team, Broadway set designer Jordan Janota and builder Alicia D’Anna along with graphic artist Christopher Knight from the Crown Heights Collective have lent their creative expertise to create an interactive installation that sheds light on the earliest African American stories in Westport, with objects and artifacts from the 18th century all the way through the Civil Rights Era.
+Exhibit design team, Broadway set designer Jordan Janota and builder Alicia D’Anna along with graphic artist Christopher Wright from the Crown Heights Collective have lent their creative expertise to create an interactive installation that sheds light on the earliest African American stories in Westport, with objects and artifacts from the 18th century all the way through the Civil Rights Era.

 Remembered is produced with community partner TEAM Westport, the town’s diversity action committee.
 TEAM stands for “Together Effectively Achieving Multiculturalism” and a special panel of experts from TEAM advised on appropriateness and sensitivity during the research, planning, and installation of the exhibit.

 “The generally accepted narrative is that the history and legacy of African Americans in Westport span the range of little to none.
 This exhibit takes that narrative and turns it on its head.
 For the Town of Westport, it adds profound dimensions to where we’ve been, who we are and where we can go in the future,” says TEAM Westport Chairperson, Harold Bailey.
 “TEAM Westport is honored to have been a part of this well researched initiative.
 It is our sincere hope that, going forward, this history which has been so extensively absented from the general Westport narrative will be erased no more.”

 A corollary exhibit, supported by a grant from Connecticut Humanities, and entitled Rights For All? explores the effect of the 1818 Connecticut Constitution on emancipation, enfranchisement and civil liberties for African Americans and other people of color.